 Finally, cash drawers are an available feature for POS systems.
-Although many businesses prefer cashless transactions, you expand your customer base by accepting cash.
-According to Square Up, choose a POS register that syncs well with the rest of your POS software features.
-POS cash registers reduce the need for cashiers to count bills and coins during transactions manually.
+Although many businesses prefer cashless transactions, you can expand your customer base by accepting cash.
+Choose a POS register that syncs well with the rest of your POS software features.
+POS cash registers reduce the need for cashiers to count bills and coins manually during transactions.

 Software features to look for